 Register your minikube as a tsuru cluster:

-Add your kubernetes master as a member of kubepool:
+Add this IP address as a member of kubepool:

 You are ready to create and deploy apps kubernetes.